-Hopefully, the reconstructed Seiden (due to be completed in 2026) will be as spectacular as the original one, as there aren’t many places in the world where you can admire an architecture style that combines both the Chinese and Japanese elements so impressively!
+Hopefully, the reconstructed Seiden (due to be completed in 2026) will be as spectacular as the original one, as there aren’t many places in the world where you can admire an architectural style that combines both Chinese and Japanese elements so impressively!

 The first floor of the Seiden, called Shichagui, can be described as the ‘office’ of the king, where political duties and ceremonies were conducted.
 The second floor is called Ufugui, a space for the imperial family to perform ceremonies and rituals.

-Just a 5-minute walk from Shurimon Gate, Tamaudun is the place where the royal family of the Ryūkyū dynasty rests.
+Just a 5-minute walk from Shurimon Gate, Tamaudun is where the royal family of the Ryūkyū dynasty rests.
 It was built by the 3rd Ryūkyū king in 1501 for this father.

 Before leaving the ticket office at the entrance, remember to check out the small museum inside the basement.

-Tip: The lion statues above the mausoleum have a different appearance to Naha City‘s other Shisa statues.
+Tip: The lion statues above the mausoleum have a different appearance from Naha City‘s other Shisa statues.

 Tamaudun’s Opening Hours, Admission Fees, and Access Information